neu-rah/nv-cop-u16/README.md

 (guess nvidia wants to kill my old GPU :D with last driver update)

-**the problem:** nvidia doing crazy this as flicks, monitor detect fail, screen resolutions change and crashes all due to overheating while fan sits on 30% ~ 40%, sometimes on 30& when over 90º
+**the problem:** nvidia doing crazy things as flicks, monitor detect fail, screen resolutions change and crashes all due to overheating while fan sits on 30% ~ 40%, sometimes on 30& when over 90º

 using ubuntu 16.04 and nvidia 304.171 on my G71GL [Quadro FX 1500]